keptn-contrib/prometheus-service/README.md

 \* This is the Keptn version we aim to be compatible with.
 Other versions should work too, but there is no guarantee.

+**Note**: This integration is currently incompatible with Keptn 0.14.x and newer.

 ## Installation instructions

 ### Setup Prometheus Monitoring